bb-Ricardo/netbox-sync/README.md

 ## Setup
 Copy the [settings-example.ini](settings-example.ini) sample settings file to `settings.ini`.
 All options are described in the example file.

-For VMWare source you should define the var `cluster_site_relation` which maps a vCenter cluster to an exiting Site in NetBox.
-If undefined a placeholder site will be created.

 ## Cron job
 In Order to sync all items regularly you can add a cron job like this one